mendersoftware/mender-docs/01.Get-started/03.Deploy-a-system-update/docs.md

 including removing or installing software and changing any configuration.

-Please take a moment to experiment at this stage to familiarize yourself with robust system updates with Mender.
+Please take a moment to experiment at this stage to familiarize yourself with robust Operating System updates with Mender.

 As an example you can iterate this flow: